 Recycled Bottle House

 This can be used by all classes to grow and carry our experiments.
-Plants will be grown in the glass house for the school vegetable garden and the school orchard.
+Plants will be grown in the glass house for the school vegetable garden, chicken food and the school orchard.
+Growing plants from seeds will be used for a Koha when visiting other schools.
+Plants will be planted and potted to be sold at the Country Fair or on the Enviro Stall.

-Room 2 are responsible for looking after, picking and drying our school lavender.
-To date we use the lavender to make lavender bags to sell and give as school gifts.
+Room 4 is responsible for looking after, picking and drying our school lavender.
+To date we use the lavender to make lavender bags to sell and give as gifts.
+This is an ongoing task which Room 4 does as well as coming up with other creative ways to use lavender.

-This is run by Room 6.
+This will be organised by the teachers in charge.
 All money our classes make from their sustainable projects are banked into the Toko School Enviro Bank.
-Classes can also make withdraws for environmental related projects.
+Classes can also make withdrawals for environmental related projects.

 Each class is responsible for the care and protection of a certain number of fruit trees.
 Each class research’s the variety of fruit tree they are responsible for and provide some key information: history, growing conditions, how to look after, what the fruit is best suited for e.g. cooking, eating , time to harvest etc .
 By the time our children leave Toko School they will have cared for all the trees in our schools orchard.